 Many of the emission lines display similar basic trends across the locally optimally emitting cloud plane.
 They emit in a narrow range of ionization parameters; thus, there is not much emission in the bottom right corner of our grids (low U: high nH, low φH) where the gas is under-ionized, and even less in the top left corner (high U: low nH, high φH) where the gas is over-ionized.

 Another way to understand these general trends in emission is by analyzing optical depth at 912 Å. On our grids, some of the optically thin clouds are located in the upper left corner where the temperature is 105 < Te < 107 K (Figure 3).
-Most of the emission lines we present do not emit at such high temperatures; consequently, there is little emission by most clouds in this region of our grids. optically thin clouds are located in the lower right corner of the grids with temperatures 102 < Te < 103 K. Note that our simulations are truncated at temperatures below 4000 K (§3.1.2).
-While some optical and infrared emission lines emit in these extreme regions, efficiency of reprocessing the spectrum is generally very low and emission lines are weak.
+Most of the emission lines we present do not emit at such high temperatures; consequently, there is little emission by most clouds in this region of our grids.
+Another set of optically thin clouds are located in the lower right corner of the grids, with temperatures 102 < Te < 103 K. Note that our simulations are truncated at temperatures below 4000 K (§3.1.2).
+While some optical and infrared emission lines emit in these extreme regions, the efficiency of reprocessing the spectrum in the regions is generally very low and emission lines are thus weak.

 Contrarily, optically thick clouds are located diagonally across the grids from the lower left corner to the upper right.
 The reprocessing efficiency in optically thick clouds (as opposed to optically thin clouds) is much higher for most of our emission lines.
 This is expected because ionizing photons in optically thick clouds collide more frequently before escaping than in optically thin clouds.
 Thus, the emission lines emit more strongly in the optically thick region.
-Notabl, along the top of the ridge (when moving from the optically thick to the optically thin region), the optical depth drops off severely, sometimes by 6 orders of magnitude.
+Notably, along the top of the ridge (when moving from the optically thick to the optically thin region), the optical depth drops off severely, sometimes by 6 orders of magnitude.
 This corresponds to 1 < log(U) < 2.
 Along the bottom of the ridge (log(U) ≈ -4), this drop off is much less severe.
 Finally, though located diagonally across the LOC plane, the divisions between optically thin and thick clouds are not along constant ionization contour lines.
 The optically thick region broadens with higher nH and φH values.

 3.3.1 UV Emission Lines

 Figure 4a displays the equivalent widths across the LOC plane for selected UV emission lines.
-Collisionally excited lines, such as C IV λ1549, generally show most efficient reprocessing of the spectrum along constant ionization parameter linesfrom low nH and low φH values to high nH and high φH values (Figure a).
+Collisionally excited lines, such as C IV λ1549, generally show the most efficient reprocessing of the spectrum along constant ionization parameter lines, which span from low nH and low φH values to high nH and high φH values (Figure 4a, row e).
 In our simulations, this corresponds to a log(U)≈ -1.5.
 When moving perpendicularly to the constant U ≈ -1.5, there is a sharp decrease in Wλ because U becomes either too low (when moving orthogonally downwards) or too high (when moving orthogonally upwards).
 For column densities of 1023 cm-2 (one of the stopping criterion of our simulations), clouds with log(U) ≳ 0.5 are optically thin to He+ photons and so they reprocess little of the incident continuum.
 Many other UV emission lines exhibit these same trends, bands of emission along constant U lines with sharp declines perpendicular to the constant U lines.